7-Day Low FODMAP Meal Plan: Week 1 of the Elimination Diet. Dietitian Approved

 Difficulty: Easy

-Cook the Low FODMAP Herby Frittata
+Cook the Low FODMAP Herby Frittata recipe

 Day 1 Dinner: low FODMAP Mongolian Beef with Rice